 The University may respond with student conduct action when a student is cited for violation of a city noise ordinance or a complaint is made regarding loud, unnecessary, or unusual noise from a residence.
-All students living in an off-campus residence, not just the student who is cited, may be required to meet with an OCS staff member to resolve the matter.
+All students living in an off-campus residence, not just the student who is cited, may be required to meet with a University official to resolve the matter.